Eryngium ebracteatum: Conservation

-The conservation status of E. ebracteatum has not been locally evaluated within Columbia, nor has its global threat level been assessed.
+The conservation status of E. ebracteatum has not been locally evaluated within Colombia, nor has its global threat level been assessed.
 Despite this, it is known to have a wide distribution across South America so is resilient to local threats.
 In contrast, its habitat is at risk due to invasive species, especially herbaceous perennials in the Asteraceae, Poaceae and Fabaceae families.
 These plants have often been imported for the horticultural trade and then spread to natural environments.

 Cultivation

 The most frequently cultivated species of the genus Eryngium are in the subgenus Eryngium (native to rocky and coastal areas).
 The New World grassland species are cultivated less often but are gaining popularity due to their fit within the naturalistic planting movement.
 In cultivation, Eryngium ebracteatum requires full sun and moderately fertile soil.
 Despite being native to wet areas, it is prone to root and crown rot if it receives a combination of low temperatures and waterlogged soil.
-Most specimens of Eryngium ebracteatum cultivated are of the variety ‘poterioides’.
+Most specimens of Eryngium ebracteatum cultivated are of the variety 'poterioides'.